Teradyne Inc (TER)'s Winning Formula: Financial Metrics and Comp

 - Momentum rank: 8/10

-Each one of these components is ranked and the ranks also have positive correlation with the long-term performances of stocks.
+Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and a moderate GF Value rank, GuruFocus assigned Teradyne Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, but a lower GF Value rank, GuruFocus assigned Teradyne Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.

-Teradyne Inc, with a market cap of $16.5 billion and sales of $2.68 billion, operates at an operating margin of 19.52%.
-The company provides testing equipment, including automated test equipment for semiconductors, system testing for hard disk drives, circuit boards, and electronics systems, and wireless testing for devices.
-Since entering the industrial automation market in 2015, Teradyne Inc has been selling collaborative and autonomous robots for factory applications.
-Serving a diverse range of end markets and geographies, Teradyne Inc's most significant exposure is to semiconductor testing, catering to vertically integrated, fabless, and foundry chipmakers with its equipment.
+Teradyne Inc, with a market cap of $17.63 billion and sales of $2.66 billion, operates within the semiconductor industry, providing essential testing equipment.
+The company boasts an operating margin of 19.17%, reflecting efficient management and strong profitability.
+Teradyne Inc's product portfolio includes automated test equipment for semiconductors, system testing for hard disk drives, circuit boards, and electronics systems, as well as wireless testing for devices.
+Since 2015, Teradyne Inc has expanded into the industrial automation market, offering collaborative and autonomous robots for factory applications.
+The company's significant exposure to semiconductor testing positions it well within the technology sector, catering to vertically integrated, fabless, and foundry chipmakers with its equipment.

 Financial Strength Breakdown